j3k0/ganomede-registry/README.md

 Registry will:

  * check services defined in environment variables matching `SERVICE_*_PORT`
- * request in HTTP the "/about" URI
+ * request in HTTP their "/about" URI
  * expect a JSON body containing

     {